marcin-kli/MP2/README.md

 ## Main page
 ---

-There are four sections to choose on main page.
+There are four sections to choose on the main page.

 ![main page](md_data/features/main_page.png)

-1. ### The latest earthquakes
+* ### The latest earthquakes
     This section provides data for the latest earthquakes from last 24 hours.
     Search function connects to USGS API and take relevant data from there.
     List icon is highlighted on this screen.